anchorwrite/logosophe/WORKFLOW_FEATURES.md

 -- Check recent workflow messages
 SELECT * FROM WorkflowMessages WHERE WorkflowId = 'your-workflow-id' ORDER BY CreatedAt DESC LIMIT 10;

+-- Check workflow invitations
+SELECT * FROM WorkflowInvitations WHERE InviteeEmail = 'user@example.com' ORDER BY CreatedAt DESC;
+SELECT * FROM WorkflowInvitations WHERE WorkflowId = 'your-workflow-id';

+-- Check system settings
+SELECT * FROM SystemSettings WHERE Key LIKE 'workflow_%';

+-- Check SSE polling interval
+SELECT Value FROM SystemSettings WHERE Key = 'workflow_ssePollingIntervalMs';
 ```